PiPs: a Kernel-based Optimization Scheme for Analyzing Non-Stationary 1D Signals: Introduction

-Oscillatory data in Model~\eqref{eqn:signal} arise in numerous applications \cite{HauBio2,Pinheiro2012175,7042968,Crystal,LuWirthYang:2016,Eng2,ME,Canvas,Canvas2,GeoReview,SSCT,977903,4685952,MUSIC,SuperResolution:Candes,gruber1997statistical,burg1972relationship,roy1989esprit} and data analysis of this kind has been an active research field for decades.
-Usually only $f(t)$ (and sometimes $K$) is available and the goal is to estimate $a_k$, $\phi_k$ (or $\omega_k$), and $s_k$ from $f(t)$.
-Hence, this is a general problem including and generalizing sub-problems like adaptive time-frequency analysis \cite{auger1995improving,Daubechies1996,YANG2017}, empirical mode decomposition \cite{Huang1998,Wu2009,Wu2009EEMD}, super-resolution \cite{MUSIC,SuperResolution:Candes,gruber1997statistical,burg1972relationship,roy1989esprit}, pattern recognition \cite{zhu2013locally}, etc. In spite of many successful algorithms for solving these sub-problems, to the best of our knowledge, there is no existing algorithm fulfilling the ultimate goal of estimating $a_k$, $\phi_k$ (or $\omega_k$), and $s_k$ when $f(t)$ is fully non-stationary with close and crossover frequencies, and general shape functions.
-Many existing algorithms require high sampling rate for better accuracy and robustness, which is not practical due to the limit of battery capacity of mobile devices that collect oscillatory data, e.g. portable health monitors.
+Despite many successful algorithms for solving these sub-problems, to the best of our knowledge, no algorithm in the literature satisfactorily fulfill the ultimate goal of estimating $a_k(t)$, $\phi_k(t)$ (or $\omega_k$(t)), and $s_k(t)$ when $f(t)$ is fully non-stationary with close and crossover frequencies, and general patterns.
+Moreover, many existing algorithms require a high sampling rate, which is not always practical (\textit{e.g.}) for oscillatory data collected by mobile devices, such as portable health monitors (see Figure~\ref{fig6}(a)), due to the limit of battery capacity.

-Fig.~\ref{fig0} shows a synthetic example of Model~\eqref{eqn:signal} when $K=2$, $a_k\equiv 1$, $\phi_1(t) = 15t-\cos(t)$, $\phi_2(t)=20t +\sin(t)$, $s_1(t)=s_1^{eg}(t)$, and $s_2(t)=s_2^{eg}(t)$. $f(t)$ is in fact a superposition of infinitely many deformed planewaves due to the Fourier series expansion of shape functions.
-Hence, close and crossover frequencies are unavoidable.
-In terms of frequencies, due to Heisenberg uncertainty principle, time-frequency analysis methods \cite{auger1995improving,Daubechies1996,YANG2017} are not able to estimate these instantaneous frequencies; due to the fully non-stationary nature of $f(t)$, existing super-resolution methods \cite{MUSIC,SuperResolution:Candes,gruber1997statistical,burg1972relationship,roy1989esprit} are not able to estimate frequencies $\omega_k(t)$. {Moreover, existing GP based methods~\cite{wilson2013gaussian,pan2017prediction,parra2017spectral,ulrich2015gp,quia2010sparse} }cannot produce reliable source separation in Model~\eqref{eqn:signal}.
-Non-compact support of $s_k$ in the Fourier domain (Fig.~\ref{fig00}(b)) creates particular challenges.
-Some other regression methods have also been designed to estimate shape functions \cite{xu2018recursive,MMD,FMMD}, but they assume phase functions are known.